SNL-UCSB/cs176c-assignments/spring20/assignment2/README.md

 $ vagrant reload --provision
 ```

-After shelling into your VM, uninstall existing versions of Jupyter and
+After shelling into your VM (using `vagrant ssh`), uninstall existing versions of Jupyter and
 matplotlib.

 ```